Refath/Refath/README.md

 Hi, I’m @Refath.
-I’m working on analyzing Hycean Exoplanetary Atmospheres using Computational Chemistry
+I use DFT and MD simulations to model the atmospheres of Hycean Exoplanets.

 <!---
 Refath/Refath is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.